gx9702/UA-TypeRepository/Core/Part4/Services/ServiceFault/readme.md

 <!-- datatype -->
 ## ServiceFault
+The response returned by all services when there is a service level error.
 <!-- end of description -->
 The fields of the ServiceFault DataType are defined in the following table: